Wall Street Analyst Initiated Ford Motor Company [F]. What else is Wall St. saying

 How has F stock performed recently?

-Ford Motor Company [F] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.41.
-With this latest performance, F shares dropped by -18.01% in over the last four-week period, additionally sinking by -16.01% over the last 6 months – not to mention a rise of 22.70% in the past year of trading.
+Ford Motor Company [F] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.35.
+With this latest performance, F shares dropped by -7.67% in over the last four-week period, additionally sinking by -26.83% over the last 6 months – not to mention a rise of 20.22% in the past year of trading.

 Ford Motor Company [F]: Deeper insight into the fundamentals